DjangoGirls/tutorial-extensions/heroku/README.md

-# Deploy!

-> __Note__: The following chapter can be sometimes a bit hard to get through.
-Persist and finish it; deployment is an important part of the website development process.
-This chapter is placed in the middle of the tutorial so that your mentor can help with the slightly tricker process of getting your website online.
-This means you can still finish the tutorial on your own if you run out of time.

-Until now your website was only available on your computer, now you will learn how to deploy it!
-Deploying is the process of publishing your application on the Internet so people can finally go and see your app :).
+# Deploy to Heroku (as well as PythonAnyhere)

+It's always good for a developer to have a couple of different deployment options under their belt.
+Why not try deploying your site to Heroku, as well as PythonAnywhere?

-As you learned, a website has to be located on a server.
-There are a lot of providers, but we will use the one with the simplest deployment process: [Heroku](http://heroku.com/).
-Heroku is free for small applications that don't have too many visitors, it'll definitely be enough for you now.
+[Heroku](http://heroku.com/) is also free for small applications that don't have too many visitors, but it's a bit more tricky to get deployed.

 We will be following this tutorial: https://devcenter.heroku.com/articles/getting-started-with-django, but we pasted it here so it's easier for you.

 ## The `requirements.txt` file

-We need to create a `requirements.txt` file to tell Heroku what Python packages need to be installed on our server.
+If you didn't create one before, we need to create a `requirements.txt` file to tell Heroku what Python packages need to be installed on our server.

-But first, Heroku needs us to install a few packages.
+But first, Heroku needs us to install a few new packages.
 Go to your console with `virtualenv` activated and type this:

     (myvenv) $ pip install dj-database-url gunicorn whitenoise